 Day 13 LAS VEGAS

 A day at leisure to relax by the pool or explore the world-renowned Las Vegas Strip.
-Ride the world’s highest rollercoaster, float through a Venice canal, or see man-eating sharks up close—it’s all possible in Las Vegas.
+Ride the world’s highest rollercoaster, float through a Venetian canal, or see man-eating sharks up close—it’s all possible in Las Vegas.
 Don’t miss downtown Las Vegas, where you’ll find the Fremont Street Experience, five city blocks enclosed in a glass atrium and filled with dazzling lights, sounds, and action.
 A variety of optional excursions are available, including a float trip through dramatic Black Canyon on the Colorado River.

-Today, depart the man-made phenomenon of Las Vegas and cross the Mojave Desert and the San Bernardino Mountains en route to Los Angeles.
-Visit the BARSTOW ROUTE 66 MUSEUM, which displays a collection of historic photographs and artifacts related to Route 66 and the Mojave Desert communities.
+Today, depart the man-made oasis of Las Vegas, and cross the Mojave Desert and the San Bernardino Mountains en route to Los Angeles.
+Visit the California Route 66 Museum, which displays memories in such settings as a 50’s diner, VW Love Bus and the 1917 Model T Ford.
 Overnight in Los Angeles, the “City of Angels.”

 Day 15 LOS ANGELES

-Savor the exciting “City of Angels” on our morning tour of the glamorous side of L.A. in Beverly Hills, the Sunset Strip, Hollywood, and Santa Monica, the ending point of Route 66.
-Return to Los Angeles where the rest of the day is yours to perhaps shop for souvenirs or relax by the pool.
+Join an exciting morning tour of the glamorous side of L.A. in Beverly Hills, the Sunset Strip, Hollywood, and Santa Monica, the ending point of Route 66.
+Return to Los Angeles where the rest of the day is yours to shop for souvenirs or relax by the pool.

 Day 16 LOS ANGELES

 Your vacation ends this morning.
 You can extend your vacation with extra nights and explore Los Angeles further.
 Your Tour Director will have suggestions.